108 Leonard: Residences

 In the 2010s, the office space was converted to condominiums with between one and four bedrooms.
 The building has 152 condominiums, which span floors 2 through 16.
-Originally, the clock tower was supposed to have contained a single penthouse apartment with five bedrooms.
+The clock tower contains a three-story, 6,252 ft2 penthouse apartment with five bedrooms and three terraces.
 Four of the units (PH West, 15A, PH North, and PH East) contain private elevators.

 Each unit's ceilings range from 9 to 14 ft high; on the three highest stories, the apartments have ceilings measuring up to 15 ft high.
 The apartments also have "gallery walls", which can display art, as well as kitchens and bathrooms with marble.
 The building's condominiums contain wooden floors with oak planks laid in a chevron pattern, and some of the condos contain exterior terraces.
 There are fireplaces in two of the apartments on floor 3 (within the former executive offices), as well as in 11 penthouse apartments.
+The northeastern corner of floor 5, which was also designated as a New York City interior landmark, was adapted into a three-bedroom apartment.

-108 Leonard also contains several amenities for residents, such as a swimming pool, fitness center, roof deck, and wine cellar.
-The swimming pool in the cellar measures 75 by 12 ft across; next to it a hot tub, steam room, and men's and women's locker rooms.
-The cellar also includes a fitness center, a children's playroom, and a residents' a lounge with sitting and pantry areas.
+108 Leonard contains a 20000 ft2 amenity space for residents, such as a swimming pool, fitness center, roof deck, and wine cellar.
+The swimming pool in the cellar measures 75 by 12 ft across; next to it are a hot tub, steam room, and men's and women's locker rooms.
+The cellar also includes a fitness center, a children's playroom, and a residents' lounge with sitting and pantry areas.
 The building has two bicycle-storage rooms, with a combined capacity of 76 bikes, as well as two package rooms, one each at the residential lobbies on Leonard Street and Broadway.
 Underneath the Leonard Street sidewalk are vaults at cellar level, which contain 30 private storage bins for residents.
 There is also a parking lot within a portion of the basement.
-The parking lot includes 29 parking spaces (26 for residents and three for visitors), as well as an access driveway from Leonard Street.
+The parking lot includes 29 parking spaces (26 for residents and three for visitors), as well as an access driveway from Leonard Street, which doubles as a heated motor court.
 A private deck for residents is located at floors 16 and 17, above the lower and upper levels of the penthouse, respectively.